 appropriate use of Janssen Research & Development, LLC products.

 Medical Safety Officer provides medical expertise to the GMS TA and

-provide medical oversight to non-physician GMS staff including defining
+provides medical oversight to non-physician GMS staff including defining

-the safety question or issue requiring medical safety assessment
+the safety question or issue requiring medical safety assessment.

 the strategy for the safety review and analysis, interpreting results and